CodeXCourses/aws-quizzes/_posts/2024-1-5-section-1-quiz-1.md

   - Incorrect: Proximity to AWS offices is not a key consideration.

-- B) Availability of specific services, pricing, and compliance
+- B) Availability of specific services, pricing, latency, and compliance

   - Correct: These are important factors to consider when choosing a region.